Craigson/FundamentalsOfComputing/README.md

 You can also declare and assign variables in one line: `int x = 42;`

-It is good practice to have descriptive variable names like length_square or number_coins.
+It is good practice to have descriptive variable names like `length_squared` or `number_of_coins`.
 For C languages, like C++, it is convention to have all variable names all lowercased with underscores between words.

 Let's look at the following code: